francescmarti00/dmu-multimedia/md/JS-part4-TECH2015.md

 ```

 **Exercise 3**.
 Modify 'Code B' so that clicking on either square swaps their colours.
 (Use the JavaScript method addEventListener()).
 Note that in this example, we are using an "arrow function".
 Don't panic!
-Both ways are equivalent.
+Both ways of defining a JavaScript function are equivalent.

 ```JS
 swapSquares = () => {